 What we use your data for

-- provide you with information on our services
+To provide you with information on our services:

-- keep a written record of any relevant actions, decisions or correspondence we may have had with a Home Run landlord which relates to your complaint
+- keep a written record of any relevant actions, decisions or correspondence we may have taken

 We may also use your data anonymously (where your individual details cannot be identified)